lelandpaul/otlinearize/README.md

 2. All trees are at most binary.
 3. Each terminal must have a unique label.
 4. Internal nodes are labelled algorithmically such that:
-	- X is a terminal node.
+	- X0 is a terminal node.
-	- X0 is a branching word (created by head movement)
+	- X is a branching word (created by head movement)
-	- X1 (X2, ...) is the 1st (2nd, ...) projection of X.
+	- X1 (X2, ...) is the 1st (2nd, ...) projection of X(0).

 Two shortcuts are provided for referencing nodes (useful for the `--alpha` option):
-- 'X0' will map to X0 if it exists and X if not.
+- 'X' will map to X if it exists and X0 if not.
 - 'XP' will map to the maximal projection of X.

+Caution should be exercised when using these shortcuts, as they may refer to different nodes at different stages of the intervention.

 The easiest way to build trees is to write a tree specification file.
 For example, the tree below corresponds the following specification: